Walking 2 Miles a Day: Tips, Benefits & Realistic Weight Loss Outcomes

 With our busy schedules, including work, family, and social activities, many people don’t have the time to train for a marathon.
-Because of this, one question many people ask is, “Can you lose weight by walking 2 miles a day?”
+Because of this, many people wonder if walking two miles a day can lead to weight loss.

 How Much Walking is Required To Burn Calories & Lose Weight?

-Walking 10,000 steps a day equals six miles and will burn an extra 3,500 calories a week – over 1 lb of body fat!
-[4]
+Walking 10,000 steps a day equals six miles and will burn an extra 3,500 calories a week – over 1 lb of body fat!2

 Walking Burns Calories – But How Many?